kaufman-lab/build_containers/README.md

 -   `geospatial_plus_ml`

     -   additionally includes torch for R, and tensorflow for python, and the reticulate package.
+The version of tensorflow is specifically intel's version for avx512 since this is primarily intended to be run on an intel high performance compute (HPC) cluster.

 ## Using Images